3dw1nM0535/3dw1nM0535.github.io/README.md

 # Recipe Box Menu

-## Add, Edit, Delete recipe menu amd ingredients
+## Add, Edit, Delete recipe menu and ingredients

 To use this repo ```git clone <url>``` and run ```npm install``` to download all the dependencies of this project.